Ease Of Use

 The answer is it can be if used in the right way.
 Of course, no app is without limitations and cons.
 This is true for this writing software and plug-in.
 This is why it is important to consider all the features, price points, upgrades, new features, the pros, and the cons.
 Ready to learn more about what Grammarly has to offer?
 We’ll look at all this further in our Grammarly review.

 The Features & Price: Basic And Grammarly Premium

 Basic (And Free) Review

 The basic version of Grammarly is free – which is great!
 It works well for people with freelance writing responsibilities.
 For most people, the free version meets the basic self-help needs.

 The free version features grammar and spelling checks.
 It also has resources built in to help you understand the mistakes and how you can become a better writer.
 Some of the features of the free version of Grammarly include:

 - Grammarly Cards.
 These break down the grammar rules and how to avoid the same mistakes moving forward.

 - Reporting.
 Grammarly provides feedback on plagiarism, vocabulary, spelling, and grammar at the end of your work.
-This is great to highlight areas of improvement.
+This is great to highlight areas to improve.

 - Language Preferences.
 The platform also allows you to switch between different dialects of English, such as American English and Australian English.
 You can also switch up overall language preference settings.